it-at-m/helm-charts/charts/refarch-templates/README.md

         port: http
 ```

-#### Autorollout  (works only on openshift)
+#### Autorollout (works only on OpenShift)

-This feature is ideal for development.
-So you don't need to update each time the chart during development.
-The imagetag is linked for example to `latest`.
-Each time the tag gets overriden a new rollout is started.
+This feature is ideal for development, so you don't need to update the chart each time.
+The image tag is linked, for example, to `latest`.
+Each time the tag gets overridden, a new rollout is triggered.

 [details](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/images/triggering-updates-on-imagestream-changes)